-- Basketball: CCCC sponsors intercollegiate men's and women's teams when there is sufficient student interest.
-Intramural basketball may also be sponsored if sufficient interest is indicated and facilities are available for use. - Cross Country: CCCC sponsors a men's and women's cross country team in intercollegiate play when there is sufficient student interest.
+• Basketball: CCCC sponsors intercollegiate men's and

+women's teams when there is sufficient student interest.
+Intramural basketball may also be sponsored if sufficient interest is indicated and facilities are available for use.

-- Volleyball: CCCC sponsors a women's volleyball team in intercollegiate play when there is sufficient student interest. - Golf: CCCC sponsors a men's golf team in intercollegiate play when there is sufficient student interest. - Other Athletics: Other athletic teams may be formed for men and/or women's sports as dictated by student interest.
+- Cross Country: CCCC sponsors a men's and women's cross country team in intercollegiate play when there is sufficient student interest.
+Volleyball: CCCC sponsors a women's volleyball team in intercollegiate play when there is sufficient student interest. - Other Athletics: Other athletic teams may be formed for men and/or women's sports as dictated by student interest.